Student Hearing Panel

 Membership of the Student Hearing Panel is comprised of students, faculty, and staff of UMD.
 Those that wish to be a member of the panel undergo an extensive application and training process and must be in good standing with the University.
-OSCCR, with input from current Student Hearing Panel members, then appoints the respective students, faculty and staff members to the panel.
+OSCCR then appoints the respective students, faculty and staff members to the panel.

 Training - hearing officers and panelist will receive annual and on-going training throughout their time with The Office of Student Conduct & Conflict Resolution.
 Additional trainings are required to serve on Hearing Panels involving sex or gender violence.
 Trainings include but are not limited to understanding student rights, civil rights, cultural competencies, bias training, effective questioning, trauma informed interviewing, sanction practices, etc.

 Advisor to the panel is designated by the Director of The Office of Student Conduct & Conflict Resolution.
 The advisor is not a voting member.

 Autonomy - The Student Hearing Panel has autonomy in their decisions.

 Attendance - It is the complainant’s and respondent’s responsibility to attend the hearing.
 Hearings are held in the absence of the respondent, student organization, or complainant.

 Quorum for the Student Hearing Panel is three (3) members.